hamiidreza/hamiidreza.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in the <a href="https://cs.au.dk/~orlandi/cryptogroup/">Cryptography and Security Group </a> at Aarhus University, and am advised by Jesper Buus Nielsen.
+I am a PhD student in the <a href="https://cs.au.dk/~orlandi/cryptogroup/">Cryptography and Security Group </a> at Aarhus University, and am advised by <a href="https://multipartycomputation.blogspot.com/p/multiparty-computation.html">Jesper Buus Nielsen</a>.
 My research is mainly focused on the intersection of cryptography and blockchain.